Hailiax/LinkedArray/README.md

 ## Potential Uses:
 Faster than dynamic array at appends/pops
 Can be used for the fastest stack data structure
-Can be converted into regular dynamic array for random access in log(n)
+Can be converted (in log(n) time) into regular dynamic array for constant time random access

 ## Running Time:
 Random Access: Ο(log n)